jasonkuehl/blog/content/post/2020-03-24-Failing/index.md

 date: 2020-03-24
 image: cover.jpg
 categories:
-    - Example Category
+    - Blog
 tags:
-    - Example Tag
+    - Selfhelp
 weight: 1       # You can add weight to some posts to override the default sorting (date descending)
 ---
+# Learn By Failing

 It happened.
 You finally landed that next large project, the one that you think will defend all of your decisions leading up to this point.
 The big one that will redeem all of that hard work during the years leading up to it.

 But the fact is that there is no one project that will do that.
 No one project will ever do that because that’s not how life works.
 All these projects really are is a way to gain more experience and learn from them.